doivglser/mindevenviro-windows/README.md

 * The above step should clone mindevenviro-windows, in to your Documents folder in Windows 10.

-* do within the Debian App: ln -s /mnt/c/Users/$USER/Documents/mindevenviro-windows /home/$USER/ ($USER in Windows 10 and $USER in the Debian App may differ.)
+* do within the Debian App: "ln -s /mnt/c/Users/$USER/Documents/mindevenviro-windows /home/$USER/"

+* $USER in Windows 10 and $USER in the Debian App may differ.

 * In your home/$USER/ folder you should have a Sym-link from Documents to your home/$USER/ folder in the Debian App.

-* "cd mindevenviro-windows"
+* do: "cd mindevenviro-windows"

 * check the entry in the /etc/sudoers file: "cat /etc/sudoers" if your username ist not listed then edit.